andrewchilds/overcast/README.md

 ![Screenshot](http://i.imgur.com/B2PeRuC.png)

-Overcast is a terminal-focused cloud management tool that was designed to make it easy to spin up and manage clusters of servers in a consistent, scriptable way.
-Inspired by [Packer](http://packer.io).
+Overcast is a simple terminal-based cloud management tool that was designed to make it easy to spin up and manage clusters of servers in a consistent, scriptable way.
+Inspired by [Packer.io](http://packer.io).

 ## Concepts